 A large proportion of time is given to the children for child initiated learning throughout the day.
 This allows the children to take ownership of their own learning and express themselves through activities that interest them.
 The children are given the opportunity to experience ‘free-flow’ between the classroom and the outdoor area; in this way they are enabled to learn through their play with minimal interruption.
 The role of the teachers during this time is to observe their learning and when appropriate intervene with questions, challenges or suggestions that will enhance or support their learning.
 In addition to this children will work with adults on focussed activities every week.
 These activities are planned to support learning, further develop knowledge and skills and provide further challenge.

 In both reception and nursery we have areas set up which include; mark making/writing, water and sand, messy/sensory play, construction, understanding the world, maths, role play and more.
 The continuous provision resources are available throughout the term to ensure that the children gain confidence in using different resources; children can revisit these resources which allows deeper thinking to take place.
 Enhancements that support learning and/or are related to a child’s interests are added to the different areas on a weekly basis.

 The children experience this exciting, creative and play-based curriculum both indoors and outdoors - no matter the weather!

-Assessment is ongoing throughout EYFS and is made through observation of children’s learning and development as they take part in everyday activities and planned observations, where adults spend time on a specific task with an individual child or small group.
+Assessment is ongoing throughout EYFS and is made through observation of children’s learning and development as they take part in activities.
 At Biggin Hill we use Tapestry, which is an online learning journal, to record these observations together with supporting photographs.
 Parents and other carers can also contribute to the child’s assessment profile and add comments and photographs.
-This is then a record of achievement comprising photos, pieces of work and observations about the child’s development during their first year at school.
+This is then a record of achievement consisting of photos, pieces of work and observations about the child’s development during their first years at nursery and school.